St. Karen's Montessori School

+St Karen's Montessori School is a minority Anglo-Indian Christian institution based in Patna, India.

 History

 St. Karen's Secondary School, Patna was founded in the year 1990 by Mr. Donald Patrick Galstaun and his wife Lesley Barbara Galstaun.

 The school derives its name from the novel Karen written by Marie Killilea in 1952.
 St. Karen's Secondary School is a minority Anglo-Indian Christian institution and has been established by The Anglo–Indian Educational Society of St. Karen's, which is a registered body.

 Location

-The main school campus is located in Bailey Road, Rukunpura, Patna area of Patna.
+The main school campus is located in Bailey Road area of Rukanpura, Patna.
 St. Karen's Montessori School is a branch of the St. Karen's High School located in Danapur area of Patna.

 Curriculum

 The school is affiliated to the Central Board of Secondary Education, New Delhi.